Published on 27 February 2025

 We’re creating public open space for our community to enjoy in Ames Avenue, Carnegie.

-This site will play a crucial role in Council’s expanding focus on indigenous flora, natural gardens, and the enhancement of local biodiversity.
+This site will play a crucial role in providing open spaces for our community to enjoy, and our expanding focus on indigenous flora, natural gardens, and the enhancement of local biodiversity.

-Future long-term upgrades to the space, which the community shaped designs for and Council endorsed in 2024, are subject to funding.
-We’re continuing to advocate to the Victorian and Australian Government’s for funding to support future upgrades to the space.
+We’re continuing to advocate to the Victorian and Australian Governments for funding to support future upgrades to the space.
+Read more about our advocacy efforts and priorities.

 Related Articles